-After any big adventure, nothing is more rewarding than a hearty meal enjoyed with spectacular wilderness views.
+After any big adventure, nothing is more rewarding than a hearty meal enjoyed with a spectacular wilderness view.
 Many of us have our go-to camping meals, the ones we’ve memorized for trip-planning ease.
-But now that it’s mid-backpacking-season, it’s time to mix things up: add some kick to the pasta, boost the oatmeal, and get creative with trail snacks.
+But sometimes it’s time to mix things up: add some kick to the pasta, boost the oatmeal, and get creative with trail snacks.
 For all of that, MSR’s Recipes Catalog has you covered.
 From bikepacking fare to thru-hiking meal hacks, the catalog is chock-full of new ideas for both backpacking and camping recipes.
 To start, here are 10 recipes that’ll freshen up your menu right now.

 Breakfast Camping Recipes

 This easy, healthy breakfast requires no stove and takes only a few minutes to prepare before crawling into your tent after a long day of activity.
 While you sleep, the shelf-stable, plant-based milk works its magic on the oats, seeds and dried berries, turning them into a creamy concoction.
 With nothing to cook in the morning, you’ll enjoy a ready-made, delicious and calorie-packed breakfast to power you through the miles.

 Black Bean Huevos Rancheros

 It’s worth bringing a small hard-sided carton of eggs to enjoy a savory breakfast at the roadside campsite or during the first few days of a bikepacking trip.
 This version of huevos rancheros includes black beans, which adds flavor as well as the extra energy that you’ll need for whatever adventuring comes later in the day.
 Feeling extra hungry?
 Add sliced avocado to it as well.

 Pair with: WindBurner Personal Stove System